 About Me

-I am currently a second year PhD student in Psychology at University of Southern California (USC) and a graduate research assistant working in the Neuroendocrinology of Social Ties (NEST) Laboratory under the mentorship of Dr. Darby E. Saxbe.
+My name is Gabriel A. León (“Gabe”) and I am a fourth-year Ph.D. student in Clinical Psychology at the University of Southern California (USC), where I work in the Neuroendocrinology of Social Ties (NEST) Laboratory under the mentorship of Dr. Darby Saxbe.

 Research Interests